herwinvw/setcover/README.md

 # Greedy solution

-Add the set that covers the most uncovered items for the least money.
+Recursively add the set that covers the most uncovered items for the lowest costs, until all items are covered.
+Score: 38/60 points